AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 machineState.daGasLeft = 0
 ```

-> Reverting and exceptional halts will be covered in more detail [in a later section](#halting).
+> Reverting and exceptional halts are covered in more detail in the ["Halting" section](#halting).

 ### Gas cost notes and examples

-A instruction's gas cost is loosely derived from its complexity.
-Execution complexity of some instructions changes based on inputs.
+An instruction's gas cost is meant to reflect the computational cost of generating a proof of its correct execution.
+For some instructions, this computational cost changes based on inputs.
 Here are some examples and important notes:
 - [`JUMP`](./instruction-set/#isa-section-jump) is an example of an instruction with constant gas cost.
 Regardless of its inputs, the instruction always incurs the same `l1GasCost`, `l2GasCost`, and `daGasCost`.
 - The [`SET`](./instruction-set/#isa-section-set) instruction operates on a different sized constant (based on its `dst-type`).
 Therefore, this instruction's gas cost increases with the size of its input.
 - Instructions that operate on a data range of a specified "size" scale in cost with that size.
 An example of this is the [`CALLDATACOPY`](./instruction-set/#isa-section-calldatacopy) argument which copies `copySize` words from `environment.calldata` to `machineState.memory`.